Job Chapter 31

 No, they did not deter him from confessing his sin in the most public manner, when sensible or convicted of it, and when such a public acknowledgment was necessary.

 “Or did the contempt of families terrify me?”
-No, the contempt he might suppose he should be had in by some families that knew him, and he was well acquainted with, did not terrify him from making a free and ingenuous confession of his sins.
+No, the contempt he might suppose he should be held in by some families that knew him, and he was well acquainted with, did not terrify him from making a free and ingenuous confession of his sins.

 “That I kept silence”: Or “did I keep silence”?